joelphi13/html_cv/README.md

-# web_development_basics
-Simple web development based project
+# MY CV USING HTML